jantrienes/ecir2019-qac/README.md

 This repository provides the resources developed within the following paper:

 > J. Trienes and K. Balog.
 Identifying Unclear Questions in Community Question Answering Websites.
+In ECIR'19, April 2019.

 These resources allow to reproduce the results presented in the paper.